Cambodian literature: Reamker

 The Reamker (Rama's legacy) is the Cambodian version of the Ramayana, the famous Indian epic.
 The Reamker comes in rhymed verses and is staged in sections that are adapted to Cambodian dance movements interpreted by local artists.

 The current surviving literary text of Reamker, the Khmer version of Indian epic Ramayana dates to 16th century during the middle period in Khmer History.
 This Cambodian version was composed anonymously by at least three authors over centuries and divided into two parts.
 In 16th century, about a fifth of the first part was compiled, covering the main events of the Balakanda and Ayodhyakanda.

 In the 17th century, it continued with the story up to Ravana's assembling the remnants of his army for the final battle with Rama.
 The episodes of Ravana's death, the rescue of Sita and her trial by fire, and the triumphant return of Rama and his troops to Ayodhya, are all missing.
 On the other hand, the second part of Reamker is believed to have been composed in 18th century which relates those events from Uttarakanda which deal specifically with the later history of Rama and Sita: her second rejection and exile, the birth of their two sons, the meeting again, and Sita going down into the earth.
 Today, various version of Reamker story can be found in Cambodian library.

 The Reamker is the oldest form of Cambodian theatre.
 The Robam Sovan Macha - a certain dance from the Reamker about Hanuman and Sovanmacha, the golden mermaid, is one of the most renowned pieces of classical dance in Cambodia.

 Court literature

 King Thommaracha II (1629–1634) wrote a poem directed to the Khmer young generation which is still a well loved traditional piece of poetry.

+From the early to mid-nineteenth century, Cambodian court literature was heavily influence by the Siamese (Thai) literature.
+Many poetic tales and epic poems were translated from the Thai original, and some the Thai "Nirat" poetic tradition was followed by Cambodian noble men.

 Cambodian nobleman King Ang Duong (1841–1860) is known in Khmer literature for being not only a king but a famous classical writer in prose.
-His novel Kakey or Ka key (from the Sanskrit word for a "female crow"),and has elements of regional folktales.
+His novel Kakey or Ka key (from the Sanskrit word for a "female crow"), written while he was studying in Siam (Thailand), is inspired by a Thai folk tale Ka Kee, and has elements of regional folktales.
 It narrates the story about a woman that is unfaithful to her husband and ends up being punished by him for her betrayal.
 It contains specific moral lessons that were used in texts in Cambodian schools.
 Kakey social norms were traditionally taught to high-born young Khmer girls and the story's values have cultural relevance even in present times.